-I started writing the blog partly as a catharsis 15 months following my husband’s sudden and tragic death.
+I started writing a blog partly as a catharsis 15 months following my husband’s sudden and tragic death.
 Although publicly, I saw my purpose as providing helpful information to my consulting clients and followers.
 What transpired however, was a journey of self-discovery and transformation that showed me how we all have the power within ourselves to find and live an extraordinary life – regardless of the challenges we encounter.

+There are numerous blog posts that discuss the benefits of running.
+Go to “running” in the categories tab on the sidebar.
 To learn more about how a Life Coach can make a difference, read this post:

 - My Story: Part 2

 - The Story of The Cause Coach (or what I do Part 2)